-The Acton Water District is a community public water system that delivers high quality drinking water to the majority (about 95 percent) of the residents of the town of Acton, Massachusetts.
-All the water provided by the District comes from 23 wells located within the town of Acton.
-The District’s system consists of approximately 135 miles of water main, four storage tanks, and a variety of treatment facilities that assist in the production of high quality finished water.
+The Acton Water District is a community public water system that delivers high quality drinking water to the majority (about 95%) of the residents of the town of Acton, Massachusetts.
+All the water provided by the District comes from 24 wells located within town.
+The District’s system consists of approximately 135 miles of water main, four storage tanks, and four treatment facilities that assist in the production of high-quality finished water.
 The Acton Water District is a municipal entity separate from the Town of Acton chartered by the Massachusetts Legislature’s Acts of 1912.

 My turning philosophy is to create high-quality, hand-made wooden bowls to demonstrate the beauty of the internal wood grain patterns of native hardwoods.
 My bowls are low-profile to allow inspection of the wood grain patterns.
 They are utilitarian and useful in the Kitchen and for decorations.
 All are unique.
 All are finished in food-safe oil finish.